http4s/http4s/docs/docs/client.md

 If you're following along in a REPL you'll need to start the server in the background.
 Additionally you'll want a way to shutdown the server when you're done.

-This will start the server running, and later you can call `shutdown.unsafeRunSync()` run the server's finalizers and release resources.
+You can do this by starting the server like so:

 ```scala mdoc:silent
 val shutdown = server.allocated.unsafeRunSync()._2
 ```

+Later you can call `shutdown.unsafeRunSync()` to run the server's finalizers and release resources.

 ## Making Requests